TheCaptainCraken/blog/content/posts/the_psychology_of_money/index.md

 > Long-term planning is harder than it seems because people's goals and desires change over time.

-You may not realize it, but you've already changed—and you'll keep changing.
+You may not realize it, but you've already changed: and you'll keep changing.

 Think about it: What you wanted as a kid is probably very different from what you want now.
 And what you'll want in 20 years will likely differ from what you want today.